 If you meet the criteria above, you can request a new Social Security number for free by following these steps:

-- Apply in-person at a Social Security office.
+- Apply in-person at your local Social Security office.

 - Complete the application for a Social Security card.